 Function

-returns a list with three elements (dynamic sum of squares, dynamic variance and a vector of trajectory relative contributions)Function
+dynamicVariancereturns a list with three elements (dynamic sum of squares, dynamic variance and a vector of trajectory relative contributions)Function

-returns a data frame with results (sum of squares, degrees of freedom and variance estimates) for each variance component and the total.
+variationDecompositionreturns a data frame with results (sum of squares, degrees of freedom and variance estimates) for each variance component and the total.

 Details

-requires trajectories to be synchronous.
-The SS sum of temporal
+Function variationDecomposition requires trajectories to be synchronous.
+The SS sum of temporal and interaction components correspond to the SS sum, across trajectories, of

-function trajectoryInternalVariation
+function trajectoryInternalVariation.

 Examples